Fujimorism: Ideology

-Fujimorism is characterized by its social conservatism and has been described as having traits of authoritarianism and fascism.
+Fujimorism is characterized by its social conservatism and has been described as having traits of authoritarianism.
 It is also known for strong opposition to left-wing and far-left groups.
-Fujimorists have signed the Madrid Charter, an anti-leftist manifesto promoted by the far-right Spanish party Vox.
 The principal foundations of the regime were staunch anti-communism, forceful anti-terrorist actions, pro-free market policies and disregard for political institutions.
 In terms of the decision-making process, a logic of closed and isolated decision-making at the top became the major characteristic of Fujimori governance.
 Fujimorism is considered neoliberal economically as it minimized the role of the state functions through privatizations of public companies and by signing contracts with transnational companies to support foreign investment in large sectors.
+Peruvian sociologist Aníbal Quijano has described Fujimorism to have "fascistic" traits, though he distinguishes it from fascism due to its absence of a nationalist character, the mythology which it sways multitudes and the mass mobilization usually seen in mass movements.

 Parties and alliances

-Self-proclaimed Fujimorist parties and electoral coalitions include Cambio 90, New Majority, Sí Cumple, Peru 2000, Alliance for the Future (2006–2010) and Popular Force (since 2010).
+Self-proclaimed Fujimorist parties and electoral coalitions include Cambio 90, New Majority, Sí Cumple, Peru 2000, Alliance for the Future (2006–2010), Popular Force (since 2010), and Peru Secure Homeland (since 2013).
+Beginning in the late 2010s, the far-right "neo-fascist" group La Resistencia Dios, Patria y Familia, with links to Popular Renewal, participated in protests to support Fujimorist causes.

-Keiko Fujimori's Popular Force has also allied with the conservative parties Go on Country of Hernando de Soto and Popular Renewal of Rafael López Aliaga, with the parties signing the Madrid Charter of far-right Spanish political part Vox, an anti-leftist manifesto.
+Keiko Fujimori's Popular Force has also allied with the conservative parties Advance Country of Hernando de Soto and Popular Renewal of Rafael López Aliaga, with the parties signing the Madrid Charter, an anti-leftist manifesto promoted by the right-wing Spanish party Vox.
+Fujimorists have also allied themselves with leftist parties such as Free Peru, with the latter approaching Popular Force due to its power within governing institutions.